thespcrewroy/CSCI4470-Algorithms/Notes/14-DynamicProgramming/02-knapsack-problem.md

 - The best solution for a smaller capacity will always help build the best solution for a larger capacity.

-### Conclusion

-Knapsack exhibits:

-- Optimal substructure (solutions built from subproblems).
-- Overlapping subproblems.

-However:

-- Not every optimal sub-solution directly contributes to the final solution.

-This is why dynamic programming is used:

-- To systematically evaluate and store results of subproblems to ensure the global optimum.

 ## Tutorial: Bottom Up Approach
 <p align="center">